Dagon0577/sql-coverage-test-suite/README.md

 - [Chinese documentation](README-ZH.md)

-Compare the result set returned by executing a SQL statement between a distributed database and a traditional relational database.(Temporarily replace the middleware with MySQL, that is, compare MySQL with MySQL)
+Compare the result set returned by executing a SQL statement between a distributed database and a traditional relational database.(Temporarily replace the middleware with MySQL, that is, compare MySQL with MySQL,MySQL version is 5.7.21)

 ## Environment configuration